openstack/api-site/firstapp/source/orchestration.rst

 Stacks are created from Templates, which contain Resources.
-Resources are an abstraction in the HOT (Heat Orchestration Template) template language, which enables you to define different cloud resources by setting the `type` attibute.
+Resources are an abstraction in the HOT (Heat Orchestration Template) template language, which enables you to define different cloud resources by setting the `type` attribute.

 For example, you might use the Orchestration API to create two compute instances by creating a Stack and by passing a Template to the Orchestration API.